 Choosing Between Fixing, Repairing or Restoring an Antique Clock

 Typically, an antique clock can be made to run employing many different techniques.
 When forming my opinion as to how I could add value to my client’s treasured timepieces, I defined three basic categories.
-While there is value in all three approaches, I feel my greatest contribution is to Repair and Restore.
+While there is value in all three approaches, I feel my greatest contribution is in the area of Restoration.

 Fixing Your Antique Clock